 GOOD NEWS – WE’VE FROZEN TICKET PRICES FOR ANOTHER (FOURTH) YEAR UNTIL MARCH 2018

-Our next Saturday film is ‘Sully’ on Saturday 20th May
+Our next Saturday film is ‘Going In Style’ on Saturday 9th September

 7.30pm at Bawdeswell Village Hall.